colindean/talks/document_workflow/document_workflow.md

 * director deep-dive

 ::: notes

+Enough about me, let's talk about a different kind of pivot, one that starts with a task.

 Our manager came to us one day and told us about an upcoming off-site meeting at which we'd be asked to